komem3/alphabetical/README.md

 	// Alphabetical order
 	http.HandleFunc("/b", nil)
-	http.HandleFunc("/a", nil) // want "not sort by alphabet order" }
+	http.HandleFunc("/a", nil) // want "not sort by alphabetical" }
 ```